 Some have claimed that the Didache and Ignatius both enjoined Sunday, but this is not true.
 The original Greek simply does not support this conclusion.
 This is documented and discussed in the article The Didache, Ignatius, and the Sabbath.

-Actually, it appears that Sunday became observed because antisemitic persecution.
+Actually, it appears that Sunday became observed because of antisemitic persecution.

 Dr. Samuele Bacchiocchi noted that the change to Easter-Sunday and to a weekly Sunday was due to persecution (note: the new Gentile hierarchy he is referring to below are Greek bishops in Jerusalem, which took over after the rebellion was crushed):